-If you are interested in using the microphone on your computer for more than just basic, personal tasks, you may find yourself wanting a higher-quality microphone than the built-in one your computer uses.
-But how do you set up an external mic on Windows and make it the default?
+If you are interested in using the microphone on your computer or laptop for more than just basic, personal tasks, you may find yourself wanting a higher-quality microphone than the built-in one your computer uses.
+But how do you set up an external microphone on Windows 10 and make it the default?

 Setting Up Your Microphone